 An alias can be defined for any AutoCAD command, device driver command, or external command.
 The second section of the acad.pgp file defines command aliases.
 You can change existing aliases or add new ones by editing acad.pgp in an ASCII text editor (such as Notepad).
-To open the PGP file, click Tools ➤ Customize ➤ Edit Program Parameters (acad.pgp).
-The file can also contain comment lines preceded by a semicolon (;).
+In addition to command aliases in acad.pgp, you will also find comment lines which are preceded by a semicolon (;).
+Comment lines allow you to add textual information to acad.pgp, such as when or who revised the file last.